 My son and I have not always had it easy.
 I was barely 24 when I had given birth to this Dear One and gravely below the veil of consciousness, wrought with anxiety, and most likely suffering from undiagnosed depression.

 For many years, I believed myself to be a wonderful mother.
-Unlike my own, my son heard the words "I love you" and I made sure to show interest in who he was a person and in things he liked to do.
-But below the level of my conscious mind were many patterns unfolding I was not aware of.
+My son heard the words "I love you" and I made sure to show interest in who he was a person and in things he liked to do.
+But below the level of my conscious mind were many codependency patterns unfolding I was not aware of.

 I was tense, critical, rigid, and perfectionistic.
 I was sad, lonely, and felt deeply disconnected from his father.
 The more I tried to please and connect, the further his father and I drifted apart only adding to mounting anxieties.